Zen-Watch/api-client-examples/README.md

-# Zen.watch API Client Examples
+# Zen.watch Event API
 Examples to invoke Zen.Watch APIs

+This is a deprecated version of the Event SDK, a newer version is in the works.
+Please check the projects / open issues to learn more about the new events sdk.

 ## Curl
 Execute the following curl from your command line, replacing the example-api-key your api key.